Mayor of Boston

-The mayor of Boston is the head of the municipal government in Boston, Massachusetts.
+The mayor of Boston is the head of the municipal government in Boston, Massachusetts, United States.
 Boston has a mayor–council government.
 Boston's mayoral elections are nonpartisan (as are all municipal elections in Boston), and elect a mayor to a four-year term; there are no term limits.
 The mayor's office is in Boston City Hall, in Government Center.

 The current mayor of Boston is Michelle Wu.

 History

+Prior to 1822, there was no mayor of Boston, because Boston was incorporated as a town.
 In Massachusetts, a town is typically governed by a town meeting, with a board of selectmen handling regular business.
 Boston was the first community in Massachusetts to receive a city charter, which was granted in 1822.
 Under the terms of the new charter, the mayor was elected annually.
 In June 1895, the charter was amended, and the mayor's term was increased to two years.

 In 1909, the Republican-controlled state legislature enacted strong-mayor charter changes it hoped would dampen the rising power of Democratic Irish Americans.
 Adopted by public vote in the November 1909 general election, changes included extending the mayoral term to four years, and making the post formally non-partisan.
-The reforms did not work; the first mayor elected under the new charter was Democrat John F. Fitzgerald ("Honey Fitz"), and every mayor since Republican Malcolm Nichols (1926–1930) has been known to be a Democrat.
+The reforms did not have the intended effect; the first mayor elected under the new charter was Democrat John F. Fitzgerald ("Honey Fitz"), and every mayor since Republican Malcolm Nichols (1926–1930) has been known to be a Democrat.

-In a bid to temper the rising power of James Michael Curley, the state legislature in 1918 passed legislation barring the Mayor of Boston from serving consecutive terms in office; Curley was prevented from running for re-election twice by this law (November 1925 and November 1933).
+In a bid to temper the rising power of James Michael Curley, the state legislature in 1918 passed legislation barring the mayor of Boston from serving consecutive terms in office; Curley was prevented from running for re-election twice by this law (November 1925 and November 1933).
 The law was repealed in 1939, after Curley's political career appeared to be in decline.

 Another charter change was enacted in 1949, partly in response to Curley's fourth term (1946–1950), during which he served prison time for crimes committed in an earlier term.
 Changes included adding a preliminary election to narrow the field to two mayoral candidates in advance of the general election, changing the Boston City Council from having 22 members (one from each city ward) to having nine members (elected at-large), and giving the council ability to override some mayoral vetoes.
 These changes went into effect in 1951, resulting in the first term of John B. Hynes being shortened to two years.

 From 1951 through 1991, Boston mayoral elections were held the year before presidential elections (e.g. mayoral election in 1951, presidential election in 1952).
 Starting in 1993, due to the election held following Raymond Flynn's appointment as United States Ambassador to the Holy See, Boston mayoral elections are held the year following presidential elections (e.g. presidential election in 1992, mayoral election in 1993).